geeksforsocialchange/imok/docs/development.md

 To run the tests:

-`docker-compose run web python manage.py behave --simple`
+`docker-compose run web python manage.py behave --simple --failfast` or `make test`

 We also provide twilio_mock.py for use with manual testing of the Twilio webhooks.
 It allows you to send a message to the system as follows: